trustlines-protocol/tl-dev-docs/contracts/deploy_tools/usage.md

 The mandatory arguments are the `NAME` and the `SYMBOL` of the network.
 All other parameters are optional as they have either default values or are not needed in some cases.

-## Deploy an exchange
+## Deploy an Exchange

-An exchange allows users of different currency networks to exchange 1. trustlines currencies, 2. trustlines currency for [ERC 20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) tokens and 3. trustlines currency for wrapped Ether.
+An exchange allows users of different currency networks to exchange 1. trustlines currencies,
+2. trustlines currency for [ERC 20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) tokens and 3. trustlines currency for wrapped Ether.
    This exchange is an extension to the [0x protocol](https://github.com/0xProject), adding support for Trustlines currencies.

 You can deploy an exchange with

 ```bash
 tl-deploy exchange
 ```
 To get further information, use

 ```bash